Dave D'Addio

-Dave D'Addio (July 13, 1961 – May 29, 2017) was an American football running back in the National Football League.
-He was drafted by the Detroit Lions in the fourth round of the 1984 NFL Draft.
+Dave D'Addio (July 13, 1961 – May 29, 2017) was a football running back in the National Football League (NFL).
+He was selected by the Detroit Lions in the fourth round of the 1984 NFL draft with the 106th overall pick.

-D'Addio lived in Irvington until 1968 when his family moved to Union, NJ.
+D'Addio lived in Irvington New Jersey, until 1968 when his family moved to Union Township.
 He played for the UHS Farmers.

 He played college football at the University of Maryland.